 In short (promise; read the long [yet fun] form at the Washington Post), those few ingredients are:

 The chickpeas.
 Peeled of their skins.
 I love the pre-peeled chickpeas I’ve sourced so much that they inspired me to launch the online shop Maureen Abood Market, primarily so I could share them with you.
-They are a national treasure, and we can’t keep them on the shelves!
+They are a treasure, and we can’t keep them on the shelves!

 The lemon.
 Fresh-squeezed, nothing but.
 Period.
 The end.